ANDALUCÍA - ALMERÍA - MOJÁCAR - CHIRINGUITO MANACA

 Or café cortado (coffee solo with a dash of milk)

-The Chiringuito is surrounded by cactus and native vegetation, which hide the animated crickets warning you of the looming heat.
+The Chiringuito is surrounded by cactus and native vegetation, which hide the chirping crickets that warn you of the looming heat.
 From its large windows, you can see the sea and coast.

 After lunch, it's time to hit the beach for a couple of minutes, walk away from the bar and take a nap or a dip in the sparkling blue Mediterranean.
 Beware, there are quite a few nudists here.